 This is likely your first time applying for disability benefits.
 An experienced Maryland SSD attorney has helped hundreds of clients file a claim.
 They are thoroughly familiar with the process.
 They know what the SSA wants to see, and they can represent you at every level of appeal should your initial claim be denied.

-At Plaxen & Adler, PA, we welcome the opportunity to represent you with your Social Security Disability claim.
+At Plaxen Adler Muncy, PA, we welcome the opportunity to represent you with your Social Security Disability claim.
 You are welcome to call us at 410-730-7737 or contact us today.